Making a Difference

 • If sold within five years, 20%.

-• No repayment is required after five complete years, though your property must be offered back to the Trust for the first ten years after purchase in any event.
+• No repayment is required after five complete years, though your property must be offered back to the Group for the first ten years after purchase in any event.

 If you sell your property within this five year period, the amount of discount to be repaid will be a percentage of the resale value rather than the value at the time you purchased the property.